 Sustainable Materials Management

-Sustainable Materials Management or SMM is an EPA-sponsored program that offers a systematic approach to using and reusing materials more productively over their entire life-cycle.
-Both the WasteWise and Food Recovery Challenge programs have now been replaced with SMM.
+Sustainable Materials Management, or SMM, is an EPA-sponsored program that offers a systematic approach to using and reusing materials more productively over their entire life-cycle.
+It involves making more informed choices about the materials we use, their production, consumption, management, and disposal.

 Hazardous Waste Regulatory Compliance Assistance